Singapore Premier League: 20th season

-The league took on a number of changes for the 2015 season to increase its competitiveness.
+The league took on several changes for the 2015 season to increase its competitiveness.
 The number of clubs was reduced from 12 to 10, with the withdrawal of Tanjong Pagar United due to financial problems, and the merger of Woodlands Wellington and Hougang United.
 The league returned to a three-round format used from 2001 to 2011.
 The foreign player quota remained at five per club, but incentives were given to those who signed an under-21 player.
 The passing time for the mandatory 2.4 km fitness test was lowered from 10 mins to 9 mins 45 s.
 A new rule on age restrictions – a maximum of five players aged 30 and above and a minimum of three under-25 players for clubs with a 22-man squad, a maximum of four players aged 30 and above and a minimum of two under-25 players for clubs with a 20-man squad – was later reversed.

-Rebranding
+Rebranding as Singapore Premier League (2018–present)

 The league was rebranded as the Singapore Premier League on 21 March 2018.
-Further revamps were also made to see a greater emphasis on local youth players in a bid to strengthen the national side; this, in effect, has resulted in a number of senior as well as local and foreign stars being purchased by overseas clubs.
+Further revamps were also made to see a greater emphasis on local youth players in a bid to strengthen the national side; this, in effect, has resulted in several senior as well as local and foreign stars being purchased by overseas clubs.

+Singapore Premier League clubs can sign a maximum of four foreign players in the 2020 season, up from three as compared to the 2019 season.
+In the 2022 season, eight teams played a four-round format for the first time in its entire league history.

+In response to changes in Asian Football Confederation Club Competitions and potential FIFA International Calendar amendments, FAS announced that the league calendar will undergo a two-year transition process.
+The 2024-25 season was played from 10 May 2024 to 25 May 2025, the first time that a season was scheduled over a two-year period.

+The 2025-26 season would then align with AFC Club Competitions, starting in August 2025 and concluding in May 2026, setting the timeline for subsequent seasons.
+This move is important in terms of aligning transfer windows, as well as allowing for the easier calendaring of national or regional club tournaments.

 Competition format

-Structure

-Teams receive three points for a win and one point for a draw.
-No points are awarded for a loss.
-Teams are ranked by total points, then goal difference, and then goals scored.

-At the end of each season, the club with the most points is crowned league champion.
-If the points, goal difference, goals scored, and head-to-head results between teams are equal, head-to-head records between the teams are used, followed by a better fair play record.

 There is no relegation or promotion system in the league.
 Clubs enter the Singapore Premier League by invitation of the Football Association of Singapore.

 Clubs

-A total of 25 clubs have played in the league from its inception in 1996 up to and including the 2022 season.
-The following 9 clubs are competing in the league during the 2023 season.
-There is two non-Singaporean club that currently competes in the Singapore Premier League – Albirex Niigata (S) is a satellite team of the Japanese club of the same name and DPMM of the Brunei.
+A total of 25 clubs have played in the league from its inception in 1996 up to and including the 2024–25 season.
+The following 8 clubs are competing in the league during the 2025–26 season.

-Balestier Khalsa, Geylang International, Lion City Sailors FC and Tampines Rovers are clubs that have played in all 26 seasons of the Singapore Premier League as of 2022.
+Balestier Khalsa, Geylang International and Tampines Rovers are clubs that have played in all 28 seasons of the Singapore Premier League as of 2024.